Best Of18 min read

 Key Features

-• Timeline (Gantt) view with dependency tracking
+• Timeline (Gantt) view with dependencies

-• Portfolios for multi-project visibility
+• Portfolios for cross-project visibility

-• Goals and OKRs linked to tasks
+• Goals and OKRs linked to actual work

 • Rules and automations (no-code workflow builder)

-• Forms for intake and request management
+• Forms for intake and requests

 • 200+ integrations including Salesforce, Zoom, and Figma